 Enterprise Web Infrastructure (EWI)

-The Enterprise Web Infrastructure consists of the hardware and software that is central to the University's presence on the Internet.
-This architecture offers a robust foundation for University Web sites.
-All University Web sites must be hosted on the Enterprise Web infrastructure.
+The Enterprise Web Infrastructure consists of the hardware and software that is central to the University's presence on the internet.
+This architecture offers a robust foundation for University websites.
+All official University websites must be hosted on the Enterprise Web infrastructure.
 CSSD also provides support to departments in order to meet preliminary requirements that are necessary to properly and securely host sites within the EWI, including identifying security vulnerabilities that need to be remediated.
-There is optional hosting for Web databases (SQL server).
+There is optional hosting for web databases (SQL server).
 The Enterprise Web Infrastructure is located in CSSD’s Network Operations Center, which manages the service 24 hours a day and provides exceptional bandwidth, redundancy, and security.

 Web Hosting + Content Management